HPE Apollo Systems

 - $3 million USD of TCO savings over three years with 1,000 servers8

-Bridging to scale-out architecture for traditional data centres.
+Bridging to scale-out architecture for traditional data centers.
 Highly dense, packing a lot of performance and workload capacity into small spaces.

 - Four independent hot-pluggable HPE Apollo 2000 servers in a single 2U